how to start an online retail business

 Offering modifiable themes and drag-and-drop blocks, you can create a website in as little as an hour or two.
 Shopify is more suitable for larger stores whereas Wix and WordPress can be a match for small businesses.

-Step 5: Starting Out With WordPress
+Step 5: Starting With WordPress

 Assuming that we’ll need to make an eCommerce website for a petite business or startup, as an example, we’ve decided to use the combo of WordPress + WooCommerce, a great solution often offered by hosting packages, like Bluehost.